OnePageCRM/ruby-client/README.md

 - change the @url variable to your local machine if you are testing locally
 - run `rspec` to run all the tests
 - run `rspec spec/actions_spec.rb` to just run the `actions` test

+## Feel free to edit this test suite.
+There is an issue tracker attached to this repository if needed to discuss issues. (no need to use youtrack for this I think).